maytemirabel/year-2/lessons/internet-in-mexico.md

 * TIJ-IX: The Tijuana Internet Exchange Point is situated in Tijuana, near the border with the United States.

-* Veracruz: There are interconnection points in Veracruz, facilitating connectivity for the Gulf region.
+* Veracruz: These interconnection points in Veracruz facilitate connectivity for the Gulf region.

 [^1]: "Mexico's First Internet Connection."
 TEC Science, Tecnológico de Monterrey, https://tecscience.tec.mx/en/tech/mexico-first-internet-connection/#:~:text=That%20was%20on%20October%2012,The%20technology%20drew%20national%20attention.
 [^2]: "First Computer to Connect Mexico and Latin America to the Internet."
 Conecta TEC, Tecnológico de Monterrey, https://conecta.tec.mx/en/news/national/institution/first-computer-connect-mexico-and-latin-america-internet
-[^3]:  "Submarine Cable Map."
-Submarine Cable Map, TeleGeography, https://www.submarinecablemap.com/
+[^3]: "Internet Interconnection Infrastructure: Lessons from the Global South."
+Internet Policy Review, Date of Publication, https://policyreview.info/articles/analysis/internet-interconnection-infrastructure-lessons-global-south